 Coronavirus (Covid-19) arrangements

 Psychologists are considered essential services by the Australian government, so we and the team at Avenue Psychology (where my practice is located) are open for face-to-face consults unless we receive further government advice.
 We take measures to keep our spaces clean and to reduce as much contact as possible.
-We ask that people follow current government advice, for example, wearing a mask to our clinic as health care services like us are still mandated to wear them.
+We ask that people follow current government advice, for example, wearing a mask to our clinic when this is recommended.

 We kindly request that you notify our practice immediately if you are unwell and we will reschedule your booked appointments.
 We ask that you stay up-to-date with government advice through the Department of Health website that includes staying home if feeling unwell.

 I also offer counselling over the phone or video chat (i.e., Telehealth).
 My practice administrator is happy to discuss these arrangements with you.

 This is a weird and challenging time, so if you are experiencing worry or anxiety, please share your concerns with me.
 I have compiled a list of helpful resources for coping with Coronavirus.